How to Play Basketball Squares

 - Once all the squares have been filled, it is time to assign the numbers to each column and row.
 By playing online, this is as simple as a click of the button.
 For those using offline options, randomly assign numbers 0 through 9 to each column, followed by doing the same for each row.
 Now each square represents a specific score in the game based on the column and row numbers.

 - Your Basketball Squares grid is now complete, and you just need to wait til the game is played to determine who will be your winners.
-A winner will be determined at the end of the 1st quarter, 2nd quarter, 3rd quarter, and Final Game score.
+A winner will be determined at the end of either the 1st quarter, 2nd quarter, 3rd quarter, and/or Final Game score, depending on how many winners you want to have (Note, in men's college basketball there is only a 1st half and 2nd half... no quarters).
 The winner is determined by looking at the last number in each teams' score, and then matching those numbers on the grid and seeing which square intersects those two numbers.
-An example would be if the Miami Dolphins were playing the New York Giants in the Super Bowl, and the score at halftime was Miami Dolphins 23, and NY Giants 14.
-The last number for the Dolphins is 3, and the last number for the Giants is 4.
-The square on the grid that has the Dolphins with a number of 3, and Giants score of 4, would be the winner.
+An example would be if the score at halftime was AFC 23, and NFC 14, then the last number for team AFC is 3, and the last number for team NFC is 4.
+The square on the grid that has the AFC with a number of 3, and NFC with a score of 4, would be the winner.